-I take an integrative approach to counselling and psychotherapy, meaning that I offer a variety of techniques and therapeutic interventions to suit your individual needs.
+I offer an integrative approach to counselling and psychotherapy, meaning that I tailor a variety of techniques and therapeutic interventions to suit your individual needs.

 Making connections and recognizing longstanding patterns brings new possibilities into view.
 As we begin to understand our patterns, we have more choice as to how we relate and which patterns have outlived their usefulness.
-We might consider this a process of ‘belonging’ in that we rediscover ourselves in the context of our interactions with others and the world.
+We might consider ‘belonging’ as verb in that rediscovering ourselves in the context of our interactions with others and the world is an ongoing process.

 In my counselling and coaching work I draw on a number of theories, employing different techniques as appropriate within an inclusive psychospiritual framework.
 These techniques include cognitive behaviour therapy (CBT), mindfulness, neurolinguistic programming (NLP), body-centred psychotherapy, depth psychology, psychodrama, provocative therapy, imaginal work, art therapy, ecotherapy, systems theory, dialogue techniques, non-violent communication (NVC), organisational dynamics, groupwork and group facilitation.